huancun/Openlist-EX-container/README-en.md

 ## <a id="first"></a>First run

-1. Run `docker logs alist-ex` , you can get the initial password of alist.
+1. Run `docker logs openlist-ex` , you can get the initial password of openlist.

-2. Visit < ip address or domain name >:< CADDY_WEB_PORT > to open alist.
+2. Visit < ip address or domain name >:< CADDY_WEB_PORT > to open openlist.

 3. Visit < ip address or domain name >:< CADDY_WEB_PORT >/portalpage to open portal page.